 My husband, daughter, and I moved to the Comox Valley in 2012 from Pemberton, BC where I worked for 10 years as a teacher at both the Whistler and Pemberton Children’s Centres.
 However, my experience of working with children began many years prior when I took a job as a ski school instructor, which certainly was a natural fit as I have had a lifelong passion for skiing.
 That job introduced me to working with children and ignited my pursuit to continue working with youth in some capacity.
 While in Pemberton I earned my Diploma in Early Childhood Education through Northern Lights College.
 From there, my educational philosophy regarding childhood development began to develop and continues to be centred around learning through play and exploration.
 This philosophy and the fundamental aspects of learning are a natural fit with Hand-In-Hand Early Years Nature Education Program.

 My passion for teaching children and my love for yoga have converged into an opportunity to further guide children in the yoga studio.
-I have recently developed and implemented a children’s yoga program at Holy Cow Yoga Studio and the Comox Recreation Centre, and have witnessed first hand the physical and emotional benefits of allowing children room to move and explore within their learning.
+I have developed and implemented a children’s yoga program that I teach here in the Comox Valley at different Recreation and Wellness Centres.
+I have witnessed first hand the physical and emotional benefits of allowing children room to move and explore within their learning.
 Through all of my previous experience I have discovered that true learning occurs when a child is guided and motivated by his or her own intrinsic enthusiasm and curiosity for the world around them.
 It really is the witnessing of the ‘ah-ha’ moments in a child’s life that keeps me drawn to this career path.

 As a passionate nature lover, I am very excited about the opportunity to work with children in an outdoor setting where these ‘ah-ha’ moments are sure to be limitless and the learning will unfold organically as children discover the nature around them.
 I am excited about the opportunity to guide children within an environment where there are endless opportunities to explore, move, wonder and question in their journey of learning.
 I also look forward to working with the parents of my students at Hand-in-Hand Early Years Nature Education Program to ensure that the unique needs of each individual child is being met, and that we are working together as a team in each child’s development.